santhoshsonti4/portscanner/README.md

 This should build/pull the images required to run the project.
 Portscanner will be available on http://0.0.0.0:5000

-Attached postman collection should help find the APIs
+# Attached postman collection to repo which should help test the APIs

 Future Plans: